oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

    to build the image using a default Oracle Linux image as its base, and download and apply the patches.

-   For example, use the following command to create a WebLogic Server image named `latest_weblogic:12.2.1.4` with
+   For example, use the following command to create a WebLogic Server image named `latest_weblogic:12.2.1.4` with:
-   - the WebLogic Server 12.2.1.4.0 generic installer
+   - The WebLogic Server 12.2.1.4.0 generic installer
    - JDK 8u291
-   - the latest version of the Oracle Linux 7 slim container image
+   - The latest version of the Oracle Linux 7 slim container image
-   - the latest quarterly Patch Set Update (PSU), which include security fixes, or with one-off patches
+   - The latest quarterly Patch Set Update (PSU), which include security fixes, or with one-off patches
    ```shell
    $ /tmp/imagetool/bin/imagetool.sh create \
      --tag latest_weblogic:12.2.1.4 \